 Masseria San Lorenzo, built in various stages during the 1500s, was restored using the Leccese stone from the quarry on its grounds.
 Now the masseria hosts special events, most notably wedding receptions.
 The spacious and lush outdoor gardens include a stream, pergolas, palm trees, olive trees and other fruit trees.

 Other masserie have been restored to working order.
 On the working masserie, you can find working vineyards, animals whose milk make creamy Salento cheese, fields full of vegetables and fruit, and of course, olive groves.
 Below many of the masserie that produced olive oil hundreds of years ago, there are ancient underground oil mills, called frantoio ipogeo in Italian.

 We toured the wine and olive oil producing L’Astore Masseria, one of the first masserie to be restored.
 Its underground olive mill, originally built in the 1700s was one of the bigger mills of the area.
 Both ingenious and absurd, these mills were carved out of the stone under the earth.
 The harvesters dropped the olives into specified holes in the ground.
 They fell through the holes and into rooms built to store the olives.
 Great stone mills pushed by animals crushed the olives, and then moved them to the olive pressing area.
 Ingenious and efficient, right?
 The absurd part: Both the animals and the workers lived underground together, albeit in different rooms, during the entire oil-making season.

-There are four tour dates available from which to choose!
-For tour details, check out this page: Culinary Tours in Puglia 2013!
+For tour details, check out this page: Food Lover's Culinary Tour in Puglia

 Strada Provinciale 236